junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Vince Vincente is not having a good day.

-The show tonight was actually great, Tommy and the rest of the band were excited, the crowd was loud.
-Though honestly, he doesn't see the point of having a regroup for the Ladyheart, he's just doing those old friends a favor.
+The show tonight was actually great, Tommy and the rest of the band were over excited, the crowd was loud.
+Though honestly, he doesn't see the point of having a regroup performance for the Ladyheart, he's just doing those old friends a favor.

-"They are hosting the biggest rock music festival on the planet and they invited us."
-Tommy told him on the phone when he was driving half way across the country.
+"They are hosting the biggest rock music festival on the planet and they invited us," Tommy told him on the phone when he was driving half way across the country.
 He didn't bother to ask who are "they" but just listened.

 "I think it would be nice to have a reprise, you know?
-Get a few concerts for some practice run, find the old feelings like we are still twenties."
-Tommy talked faster and faster, undoubtedly taken away by the thought.
+Get a few concerts for some practice run, find the old feelings like we are still twenties," Tommy talked faster and faster, undoubtedly taken away by the imagination, feeling young again.

-"And then in the festival, bang, we show, we sing, we might go back on top again.
+"And then in the festival, bang, we show up, we sing, we might go back on top again.
 Who knows, it can be another 1985 Live Aid again, you might regret the rest of your life if you turn this down.
 So what do you say?
 You in it with us, Vince?"
 Tommy urged him.

-"Okay then."
-Vince answered plainly, uninterested but he knew better than disappointing the only few friends he still had.
+"Okay then," Vince answered plainly, uninterested but he knew better than disappointing the only few friends he still had.

 "Oh and, one more thing," Tommy added hesitantly, "it's gonna be in LA, you ok with that?"